JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/clustergraphs.md

 The summary statistics would be the same as for `jg`'s clusters, though it appears that `lg` is more densely connected than `jg`.

-If the user does not provide the clusters, then the set of node families (see [`nodefamilies`](@ref)) is used by default:
+If the user does not provide clusters, then the set of node families (see [`nodefamilies`](@ref)) is used by default:

 ```jldoctest clustergraphs